Here’s how videos or images get leaked from phones:

 The breached account could be where you store your photos, such as iCloud.

-It could also be social media accounts or anywhere else that your photos and videos are accessible.
+It could also be social media accounts or anywhere else where your photos and videos are accessible.

 However, any serious online service has security measures to prevent password guessing or at least to make it as challenging as possible such as with CAPTCHAs.